WilliamBaxter417/Portfolio/Machine Learning/Credit Card Approval/README.md

 ![image](https://github.com/WilliamBaxter417/Portfolio/blob/main/Machine%20Learning/Credit%20Card%20Approval/images/hist_numerical_features_before_imputing.png)

-The distribution of the data for these numerical features are heavy-tailed and skewed to the right, meaning that the median is less than the mean and suggests the presence of outliers.
-At this final stage of our exploration, these simple visualisations of the distributions provide us with sufficient preliminary knowledge of the data.
-While any further analysis necessitates we preprocess the data before extracting more meaningful insights, this initial exploration has helped us gain familiarity with the overall data along with a possible characterisation of its anonymised features and a rudimentary investigation of its statistics.
+The distribution of the data for these numerical features are heavy-tailed and skewed to the right, meaning that their medians are less than their means, and suggests the presence of outliers.
+At this final stage of our exploration, these simple visualisations give an early overview of the statistics underlying the numerical features.
+While any further analysis requires we first preprocess the data, this initial exploration has successfully developed our familiarity with the overall dataset and how it should be processed prior to implementing the ML models.

 ## 3. Preprocessing the data
-Following our earlier inspection of the data, it is clearly necessary we preprocess the data before building our ML models.
+Following our initial exploration, we will now preprocess the data before building our ML models.
 The preprocessing sequence can be broken down into the following tasks:

 - Splitting the dataset into training and testing sets.
 - Imputing the missing data.